 Report Forms in Integrated Safety and Quality Management Systems

 Aviation hazard reporting forms can be tailored for integrated safety and quality management systems, regardless whether they are

 - Aviation maintenance organizations;

 - Fixed based operators.

-- Accidents (unintended event that causes damage to persons or property);
+- Accidents (an unintended event that causes damage to persons or property);

-- Incidents (unintended event with potential of causing damage to persons or property); and
+- Incidents (an unintended event with the potential of causing damage to persons or property); and

 - Other irregularities (including hazards).